 9. Be sure to read the inside of your ticket jacket for important information regarding reservations, services and bonuses.
 Some rail passes entitle you to free museum admission, reduced ferry fares or other perks around Europe.

-10. Make reservations for sleepers or couchettes in advance.
+10. On night trains, make reservations for sleepers or couchettes in advance.
 This can be done at the train station and in most travel agencies.
 Sleepers should be reserved as far in advance as possible, as they tend to fill up quickly.
-Couchettes can generally be booked the day of travel.
+Couchettes can generally be booked a few days before travel.
 You may have to pay an additional fee for a couchette or a sleeper.

 You May Also Like